KULeuven-MICAS/lagd-im/hw/unit_tests/energy_monitor/README.md

 | Register Name           | Bit Width   | Interface Signal       | Need Valid Signal | Address |
 |:-----------------------:|:-----------:|:----------------------:|:--:|:--:|
 | config counter          | 8           | config_counter_i       | Y | TBD |

+## Further Improvement TBD

+- Currently one spin is calculated per cycle (totally #SPIN+1 cycles).
+It needs to be configured with multiple spins per cycle.
+- Currently weight fetching happens after the spin handshake.
+It can also happen in parallel so can save one cycle per iteration.